Grant FundingRose Education Foundation Grants for North-East Christian Charities

 Please read the following information before continuing to the form page.

 You must complete your application in one go, once you have started you will not be able to save and come back to it later.
-To help with this please made sure to download the PDF document containing all of the questions from the grant form to allow you to prepare your answers before starting your submission.
+If you have any questions before your application, please do not hesitate to get in touch with us at email@example.com

 The Rose Education Foundation is pleased and excited to be able to offer financial support to Christian projects in North-East England.
 We welcome applications from projects operated